boomypig/sec4/README.md

 | owner_name         | TEXT NOT NULL    | Reporting owner full name                                |
 | owner_title        | TEXT             | e.g. CEO, CFO, Director                                  |

+> **Note on empty transactions:** The ingestor only parses `nonDerivativeTable` rows.
+Filings that contain only derivative activity (options, RSUs) or are holdings-only amendments will have zero rows in `form4_transactions`.
+This is expected data, not a bug — the UI surfaces a plain-language explanation on those cards.

 ---

 ## Scheduler